 - Malcolm’s Author Page: http://amzn.to/2pLnbTk

 CH: Can you tell my audience where your book is sold?

 MC: The book is available on all the Amazon sites in paperback and kindle.

 CH: Any closing remarks?

-CH: Thank you so much, Kevin T. Craig, for taking time out of your very busy writing schedule to join me and my blog followers.
+CH: Thank you so much, Malcolm Colley, for taking time out of your very busy writing schedule to join me and my blog followers.
 It has been a real pleasure discussing your book with my audience.
-And readers, if you’re like me and would enjoy this book.
-I suggest you pick up a copy at your earliest convenience.
+And readers, if you’re like me and would enjoy this book, I suggest you pick up a copy at your earliest convenience.

-Note: Photos/Clip art are compliments of the Internet and Kevin T. Craig.
+Note: Photos/Clip art are compliments of the Internet, Malcolm Colley and Cheryl Holloway.